-Important: Mobify projects that were generated after January 2019 do not include the push messaging technology described below.
-If you are maintaining a project that was generated before January 2019 that does include push messaging, we have left this documentation in place for you.
+Important: We've removed this article from the site navigation because Mobify projects that were generated after January 2019 do _not_ include the push messaging technology described below.
+If you are maintaining a project that was generated before January 2019 that _does_ include push messaging, we have left this documentation in place for you.

 We’re going to look at using three Push messaging components that are included in a generated project: